un7c0rn/stopthevirus/README.md

-# COVID 19 #STOPTHEVIRUS SOCIAL GAME
+# COVID-19 #STOPTHEVIRUS SOCIAL GAME

 ## Objective:

-Design a worldwide high stakes social game to help inspire millions of Millennial and Gen-Z individuals across the planet to engage in social distancing and stop the spread of the COVID-19 virus.
+Design a global scale high stakes social game to help inspire millions of Millennial and Gen-Z individuals across the world to engage in social distancing and stop the spread of the COVID-19 virus.

 ## Background:

-* We base the game on [Survivor](https://en.wikipedia.org/wiki/Survivor_(American_TV_series)) rules with modifications to make it work at global scale.
-* Define 2 "tribes" worldwide O(~millions) of members each.
-* $1 buy-in to play, single person winner takes all (as an incentivization mechanism)
-* Each tribe is divided into small sub-teams of 5 where people can pick their own team
-* Daily, tribe 1 is pitted against tribe 2 with an awareness and social distancing challenge
-* All participants post social content in order to score points
-* Points are aggregated across all tribe members and the tribe with the highest number of points wins for the day
-* If your tribe loses the challenge of the day, every sub-team on the tribe (so for example 200,000 sub teams on a tribe of 1M) must vote out 1 member.
-* Sub-teams will continue to merge into groups of 5 using the algorithm automatically
-* The algorithm will email players with new team assignments and social media info of their group continuously
-* After 30 days we’ll have a final group of contestants (possibly 10 or so?) and the entire group of all participants (everyone who donated the $1) will vote on who the winner of the money should be
-* Each finalist will be able to make a case on social media using a video post to state why they should be the final survivor and winner of the prize money.
+It’s Spring 2020 and Coachella is cancelled.
+We’re at the height of human technology and innovation, but at the same time facing one of the most devastating viral pandemics in history.
+The economy is suffering, countries around the world are facing mandatory lockdown orders and hospitals are overwhelmed.
+Despite this, many people are still unaware of the seriousness of COVID-19 and actions they can take to support our health care professionals, like social distancing in order to flatten the health care demand curve.
+Reducing the doubling rate of COVID-19 by even a few days can have massive impact.
+Can we use a high stakes social game to help inspire the youth to stop the virus?

+This social game was inspired by the TV show Survivor.
+It's a social game based on fun challenges, alliances and human psychology.
+The twist here is that instead of being stranded on a deserted island for 30 days, players are "stranded" inside their homes.
+Also, since the game is digital and based on social media, we aren't limited to the standard 20 players.
+Everyone can play. $1 donation to join and winner takes all.

+Here's how the game works:

-* Social awareness competitions will be user submitted e.g. *Karaoke Challenge — Post a video doing your best lyric for lyric rendition of your favorite song, Cleaning Challenge — Post a video showing your most creative way to clean your living space.*
+Cleaning Challenge — Post a video showing your most creative way to clean your living space.

 ## Game Flow Chart

 <img src="https://github.com/unicorn1337x/stopthevirus/blob/master/flowchart.svg" width="1000">

+## How To Win

+Social distancing challenge ideas can be added continuously.
+Some examples include **Karaoke Challenge — Post a video doing your best lyric for lyric rendition of your favorite song.** or **Cleaning Challenge — Post a video showing your most creative way to clean your living space.**

+After thirty days a group of two finalists will have made it to the end.
+All players, everyone who donated the $1 entry fee, will vote on who the winner of the prize money should be.
+Each finalist will be able to make a case on social media using a video post to say why they should be the final survivor and winner of the prize money.

 ## Architecture Block Diagram